jcolag/silver-bat-01-seeking-refuge/text/02-intro.md

 If you haven't been out this way, from a distance, the entirety of the Seven Cities (as a side note, not really seven) comes close to resembling a single building.
 One building blends into the next, sometimes constructed on top of each other or over and under roads, with sky-ways and suspended walkways creating an environment where a person could live an entire life without touching the ground or seeing the Sun, and quite a few of our poorer residents do exactly that, unfortunately.

 The Arcology takes that a step further.
-Downtown comprises several buildings that stand discretely apart from the rest of the city above-ground, where zoning laws give capital a little bit of elbow room, and one of those buildings is the monster architected by my great-grandfather.
+Downtown comprises several buildings that stand discretely apart from the rest of the city above-ground, where zoning laws give capital a bit of extra elbow room, and one of those buildings is the monster architected by my great-grandfather.
 Inside Wooster Amalgamated's headquarters is a complete ecosystem with air and water recycling and some indoor farming, plus facilities where the thousands of employees can move in, if they so desire.
 So far, no actual employee has taken them up on the offer, of course, except during the occasional divorce or eviction, so the housing mostly serves as a hotel.

 Typical Wooster folly, thinking that workers would want to live at their offices and shop at the company store.
 It's late-stage capitalism at its finest.

 The family offices are in the penthouse, the better to look down on everyone else, I'll bet.
 The glass elevator through a jungle is pretty, at least.

-On the higher floors, a surprising number of people wear similar jewelry, silver rings, pins, and brooches that look like the an upside-down A with the crossbar extended into a kind of frown.
+On the higher floors, a surprising number of people wear similar jewelry, silver rings, pins, and brooches that look like an upside-down **A**, with the crossbar extended into a kind of frown.
 That's one weird rich-people fad, weirder that I'm not in on it.
 Must be someone's "follow your dreams" kid selling them or something.

 Dad's assistant Nisa, one of those strange pins on her lapel, ushers me into the office.